 Consideration of Objectives

-When writing the results of a study, it is important for the investigator to provide specific information and a detailed description of his / her topic(s), location, methods, role in the study, etc. This is commonly known as a “detailed description” of methods and findings.
+When writing the results of a study, it is important that the researcher provides specific information and a detailed description of their topic(s), location, methods, function in the study, etc. This is commonly referred to as a “detailed description” of methods and findings.
 It is important because it allows readers to make an informed judgment about whether they can transfer the findings to their own situation.

 The Reader’s Role in Transferability

-The role of readers in transferability is to apply the methods or results of a study to their own situation.
-In doing so, readers should take into account the differences between the situation described by the researcher and their own.
-If readers of the Berkenhotter, Huckin, and Ackerman study know that the research was carried out in a small, upper-class private school, but decide to test the method in a large, inner-city public school, they should make adjustments for the different environment and be prepared for different results.
-Also, readers may decide that the results of a study are not transferable to their own situation.
+Readers’ role in transferability is to apply the methods or results of a study to their own situation.
+In doing so, readers should take into account the differences between the situation described by the researcher and his own.
+If readers of Berkenhotter’s study, Huckin, and Ackerman know that the research was conducted at a small upper-class private school, but decide to try the method at a large public school in the city center, they should make adjustments to the different environments and be prepared for different outcomes.

-Readers can also transfer only certain aspects of the study and not the entire conclusion.
-For example, in the Berkenhotter, Huckin, and Ackerman study, the researchers suggest a variety of reasons why the graduate student they studied experienced difficulty adjusting to their Ph.D.
+Readers can also transfer only certain aspects of the study and not the full conclusion.
+For example, in berkenhotter, Huckin, and Ackerman’s study, researchers suggest a variety of reasons why the graduate student who studied experienced difficulties adjusting to his doctorate.

-Understanding the research results can help us understand why and how something happens.
+Understanding the results of research can help us understand why and how something happens.
 They are too difficult to understand and often impossible to predict.
-Because of the many and varied ways in which individuals differ from one another and because these differences change over time, it is not possible to conduct complete and definitive experiments in the social sciences.
+Because of the many and varied ways in which individuals differ from each other and because these differences change over time, it is not possible to conduct complete and definitive experiments in the social sciences.

 Transferability and Generalization

-Although transferability appears to be an obvious, natural and important method of applying research results and conclusions, it is not perceived as a valid research approach in some academic circles.
-Perhaps partly in response to critics, in many modern research articles, researchers refer to their results as generalizable or externally valid.
+Although transferability appears to be an obvious, natural and important method for applying research results and conclusions, it is not perceived as a valid research approach in some academic circles.
+Perhaps partly in response to critics, in many modern research articles, researchers refer to their results as generalized or externally valid.
 Therefore, it seems that they are not talking about transferability.
 However, in many cases these same researchers provide guidance on the points readers may want to consider.
 But they hesitate to make general conclusions or statements.
 These are characteristics of transferable results.

 Generalization is actually, as we have seen, quite different from transferability.
-Unfortunately, confusion around these two terms can lead to misinterpretation of research results.
-The emphasis on the value of transferable results, as well as a clear understanding among researchers of the critical differences between the conditions under which research can be generalized, transferred, or in some cases generalized and transferred.
-This could help qualitative researchers avoid some of the criticism thrown by skeptics who question the value of qualitative research methods.
+Unfortunately, confusion around these two terms can lead to a misinterpretation of the results of the investigation.
+The emphasis on the value of transferable results, as well as a clear understanding among researchers of critical differences between the conditions under which research can be generalized, transferred or, in some cases, generalized and transferred.
+This could help qualitative researchers avoid some of the criticisms released by skeptics who question the value of qualitative research methods.